Top 5 exciting shopping experiences in Hanoi

 Hang Gai – Hang Non

-Hang Gai Street is only 250 meters long but there are more than 90 families selling silk products such as silk, designer dresses, long dress, embroidered bags, wallet types and countless silk scarf… The street is filled with store signs of the traditional silk-raising families.
+Hang Gai Street in Hanoi Old quarter is only 250 meters long but there are more than 90 families selling silk products such as silk, designer dresses, long dress, embroidered bags, wallet types and countless silk scarf… The street is filled with store signs of the traditional silk-raising families.
 A few famous families example are Tan My Family – a Ha Dong native – has three successive generations of traditional embroidery; Cu Long originated from Cu Da village with traditional knitting; Phuc Thinh Family with two interchangeable letters P and T … Hang Gai is one of the oldest and busiest shopping streets in Hanoi.

 Located in the middle of the famous old town, Hang Non Street is a paradise of accessories, clothes for teenagers.
 Shopping stores are often updated with the latest trends and the average price is relatively low.